 Major programs for the Bachelor of Arts degree are offered in biology, chemistry, cinema, communication, computer science, criminal justice, economics, English (literature and creative writing), history, international studies, Judaic studies, mathematics, philosophy, physics, politics and government, psychology, and sociology.
 Environmental studies is available to students as a contract major.
 Further details are available from the Office of the Dean.

-The Bachelor of Arts consists of 120 credits, including general education and AUC requirements, a major, and electives.
+The Bachelor of Arts consists of 120 credits, including general education and UIS requirements, a major, and electives.

 Bachelor of Science (B.S.)
 Program